pagkly/Zed/Investopedia3/Good Customer Service Matters.md

 Customer service is the direct one-on-one interaction between a consumer making a purchase and a representative of the company that is selling it.
 Most retailers see this direct interaction as a critical factor in ensuring buyer satisfaction and encouraging repeat business.

 Even today, when much of customer care is handled by automated self-service systems, the option to speak to a human being is seen as necessary to most businesses.
-It is a key aspect of [servant-leadership](https://www.investopedia.com/terms/s/servant-leadership.asp).
+It is a key aspect of [[servant-leadership]](https://www.investopedia.com/terms/s/servant-leadership.asp).

 ## Understanding Customer Service

 Behind the scenes at most companies are people who never meet or greet the people who buy their products.
-The [customer service representatives](https://www.investopedia.com/articles/financial-advisors/110315/considering-career-client-service-associate.asp) are the ones who have direct contact with the buyers.
+The [[customer service representatives]](https://www.investopedia.com/articles/financial-advisors/110315/considering-career-client-service-associate.asp) are the ones who have direct contact with the buyers.
 The buyers' perceptions of the company and the product are shaped in part by their experience in dealing with that person.

 ### Key Takeaways